odarym/printf/README.md

     ```

 ## Testing
 The project includes a set of test cases to verify the functionality of the custom printf implementation.
-Run the tests using:
-make test

 ## Contributing